Rysiz/Mass-DM-Discord/README.md

-# A Script to DM everyone on your Discord Friendslist
+# A Script to DM everyone on your Discord Friends list